Zero Inequality

 Support for the Next Generation: Nissan Children's Storybook and Picture Book Grand Prix (Japan)

-Nissan Children’s Storybook and Picture Book Grand Prix is a creative children’s storybook and picture book contest for amateur authors.
-The Grand Prix has produced a large number of outstanding works since its foundation in 1984.
-The contest is organized by the International Institute for Children’s Literature, Osaka, and Nissan is a co-sponsor as part of its social contribution activities.
+Nissan Children's Storybook and Picture Book Grand Prix is a creative children's storybook and picture book contest for amateur authors.
+The Grand Prix has produced a large number of outstanding works for 40 years since its foundation in 1984.
+The contest is organized by the International Institute for Children's Literature, Osaka, and Nissan is a co-sponsor as part of its social contribution activities.

 Each year, out of nearly 2,000 entries, 38 Grand Prix winners are selected, including one grand prize winner each in the children's storybook and picture book categories.
 Nissan also publishes the grand prize-winning entries in each category with the cooperation of publisher BL Publishing Co., Ltd. and donates them to the libraries and child care facilities around Nissan offices across Japan.
 We also donate books to Japanese schools and Japanese language schools near our overseas business sites and have donated a total of more than 280,000 books in Japan and abroad.
 Supporting the children who will lead the next generation is a theme that Nissan has consistently addressed through its social contribution activities.